top of page

 THE B'DEKEN CEREMONY

+The B'deken ceremony, also known as the veiling ceremony, is a beautiful and symbolic moment.
+It's a traditional ritual where the groom, accompanied by his close family members, approaches the bride and gently places a veil over her face.
+This ceremony represents the moment when Isaac veiled Rebecca before their wedding, according to Jewish tradition.
 The B'deken ceremony takes place just before the wedding ceremony and is often an emotional and exciting moment for the couple and their guests.
 The groom and his family members usually sing and dance as they approach the bride, and the bride's family and friends watch with anticipation and excitement.

 The veil used during the B'deken ceremony is often a family heirloom and adds an extra layer of sentimental value to the ceremony.
 The act of the groom placing the veil over the bride's face symbolizes his commitment to protect and honor her, as well as the couple's commitment to building a life together.
+Once the veil is in place, the couple is officially betrothed, and the wedding ceremony can begin.

 THE CHUPPAH